What Gum Does Protein Powder Have and Why?

 Common examples include acacia gum, cellulose gum, gellan gum, guar gum, gum arabic, konjac gum, locust bean gum, and xanthan gum.

-- Improved texture/mouthfeel: Most protein powders are chalky or gritty.
-Gums help to mask these textures/aftertastes.
+- Improved Texture/Mouthfeel: Most protein powders are chalky or gritty; gums help to mask these textures/aftertastes.

-- Better mixability: Gums act as dispersing agents, helping protein powder to dissolve without clumps.
+- Better Mixability: Gums act as dispersing agents, helping protein powder to dissolve without clumps.

-- Greater stability: Gums prevent protein powder from separating or settling in liquid.
+- Greater Stability: Gums prevent protein powder from separating or settling in liquid.

-- Lower costs: Gums are inexpensive, allowing manufacturers to improve product quality without significantly increasing their costs.
+- Lower Costs: Gums are inexpensive, allowing manufacturers to improve product quality without significantly increasing their costs.

 One of the most common side effects caused by gums is digestive issues like bloating, diarrhea, and stomach pain.